2020s in music: Soft rock

 Soft rock is showcased through albums like Haim's Women In Music Pt.
-III, released to critical acclaim, the album amassed a nomination for Album Of The Year at the 63rd Annual Grammy Awards, making them the first all-female band to be nominated for this award.
+III, released to critical acclaim, the album received a nomination for Album of the Year at the 63rd Annual Grammy Awards, making them the first all-female rock band to be nominated for this award.
 Their single "The Steps" also received a nomination for Best Rock Performance.